Stocks waver on Wall Street after last week's rally

 Stocks wavered in afternoon trading on Wall Street Monday, after a big jump last week on hopes for interest rate cuts from the Federal Reserve.

 The S&P 500 was down 0.2%, hovering around its all-time high.
-The Dow Jones Industrial Average fell 279 points, or 0.6% as of 2:04 p.m.
+The Dow Jones Industrial Average fell 301 points, or 0.7% as of 3:09 p.m.
 Eastern time, pulling back from the record it set on Friday.
-The Nasdaq composite rose 0.2%.
+The Nasdaq composite edged up 0.1%.

+Health care stocks were the biggest drag on the market.
+Pfizer fell 2.5% and Eli Lilly and Co. was 2.2% lower.

 Railroad stocks fell following a report that Warren Buffett informed CSX management that he is not looking to buy the railroad.
-Shares in CSX fell 4.6%.
-Union Pacific slipped 1.9% and Norfolk Southern was 2.3% lower.
+Shares in CSX fell 4.7%.
+Union Pacific dropped 2.2% and Norfolk Southern was 2.4% lower.

 Treasury yields rose in the bond market following their big drop on Friday amid expectations that the Fed will cut its benchmark interest rate in September.